Deborah Russell

 Research question: What effects did developments taking place across Britain and Ireland, including the movement of people from Continental Europe, contribute to the period 3500 BC - 1500 BC in Caithness?

 Networks involving the movement of people, ideas and objects on both a local and regional scale underpinned Neolithic life in the British Isles.
-By 3500 BC, farming had been in existence for c.500 years and the transition from the hunter-gatherer lifestyle to a largely sedentary one was realised.
+By 3500 BC, farming had been in existence for c.500 years and the transition from the hunter-gatherer lifestyle to a more sedentary one was largely realised.
 From c.3200-2450 BC, a web of communities across Britain and Ireland is distinguishable by the use of flat-based Grooved Ware, the construction of ceremonial monuments and shared beliefs and practices.

 Around 2450 BC, another new complex from Continental Europe appeared in Britain and Ireland, the Beaker phenomenon, bringing with it the knowledge and skills of metallurgy and metal working, and thereby revolutionising the production of tools, weaponry and adornments.
 Opinions vary as to the extent to which the social, economic and political restructuring seen across the British Isles in the Late Neolithic are attributable to its arrival and the timing and tempo of the changes does not appear to have been consistent across all regions.

-The end of the Neolithic was, until recently, a somewhat neglected chapter of Scottish early prehistory despite the increase in data and new interpretive approaches of recent decades.
+The end of the Neolithic was, until recently, a somewhat neglected chapter of Scottish prehistory despite the increase in data and new interpretive approaches of recent decades.
 Where excavation has been undertaken, it has tended to concentrate on areas of extant archaeology, such as Orkney, or as rescue work ahead of commercial development, as seen in Inverness and Aberdeenshire.
-Academic research on specific elements of social or economic culture has also concentrated on specific areas, leaving considerable gaps in knowledge about other regions.
+Academic research on specific elements of the social or economic culture of the period has also concentrated on specific areas, leaving considerable gaps in knowledge about other regions.

-• What evidence do we have for human activity in Caithness between 3500 BC and 1500 BC?
+- What evidence do we have for human activity in Caithness between 3500 BC and 1500 BC?

-• How did this change during the period?
+- How did this change during the period?

-• To what extent did this differ from adjacent regions, particularly Orkney?
+- To what extent did this differ from adjacent regions, particularly Orkney?

-• How has our understanding of this time (3500-1500 BC) and place (Caithness) changed in recent decades?
+- How has our understanding of this time (3500-1500 BC) and place (Caithness) changed in recent decades?

 Additional Information